Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

-A Table is normally created with a Primary Key or Index to arrange the records in a certain order to view or process.
-Primary Key or Index can have one or more fields, in order to make the Key values Unique, if this is not possible with a single field value.
+A table is usually created with a Primary Key or an Index to organize its records in a specific order for viewing or processing.
+A Primary Key or Index can include one or more fields to ensure that each record has a unique key value, especially when a single field alone cannot guarantee uniqueness.

-If you open the Employees Table from C:\Program Files\Microsoft Office\Office11\Samples\Northwind.mdb sample Database in the design view you can see that the EmployeeID Field is defined as the Primary Key.
+For example, if you open the Employees table in the Northwind.mdb sample database (located in *C:\Program Files\Microsoft Office\Office11\Samples*), and switch to Design View, you’ll see that the EmployeeID field is defined as the Primary Key.

 To create an Index manually and define it as a Primary Key: